acm-rep/2023/content/sponsor/index.md

       text: |-
         Does your organization want to support and promote reproducibility and open science in academia?
 Do you want to foster collaboration between industry, academia and open source communities?
 Why not be a sponsor for the 2023 ACM Conference on Reproducibility and Replicability (ACM REP '23)?

-        Organizations that sponsor this event will be given public acknowledgement on the Symposium website and agenda, and get free passes for in-person participation.
+        Organizations that sponsor this event will be given public acknowledgement on the conference website and agenda, and get free passes for in-person participation.

         {{< table path="benefits.csv" header="true" caption="" >}}

+        If your organization is interested in sponsoring, please contact [acmrep23-info-group@ucsc.edu](mailto:acmrep23-info-group@ucsc.edu).
     design:
       columns: '2'
 ---